kangminsukdotcom/blog/content/books/weekly-review.md

 - The Fountainhead by Ayn Rand.
 - The Stranger by Albert Camus.
 - Beloved by Toni Morrison.
-- Salman Rushdie, Midnight's Children.
+- Midnight's Children by Salman Rushdie.
+- Oblivion by David Foster Wallace.

 Email me if you have any recommendations.
 I'd also like to read non-fiction books, but finding one without fluff has been difficult.
 I recently realized reading short essays is much more effective for self-improvement.
 I could be wrong about this take.